Confined states and topological phases in two-dimensional quasicrystalline $\pi$-flux model: Ammann-Beenker model

-\textit{Topological phase--} It has been known that topological states emerge in a periodic \piflux model on a square lattice if STDH is set to be $\pm t_d$ for tiles with $\pm \pi$ fluxes~\cite{PhysRevLett.106.236804}.
+\textit{Topological phase--} It has been known that topological states emerge in a periodic \piflux model on a square lattice if STDH is set to be $\pm t_d$ for tiles with $\pm \pi$ fluxes~\cite{PhysRevLett.106.236804} (see Appendix~\ref{sec:pifluxsquare}).
 We introduce the same STDH in our Ammann-Beenker \piflux configurations.
 However, in our Ammann-Beenker \piflux model, we obtain some tiles without any flux and we assume no diagonal hopping for them.
+We note that, prior to considering the STDH, the fact that all fluxes exhibit a \piflux distribution, indicates the presence of time-reversal symmetry.
+This can be seen as follows: consider, for example, the distribution shown in Fig.~\ref{fig:resultAB}(a1).
+By choosing alternative hoppings, such as $\pm1$ for the arrows along the strips, the same \piflux distribution can be achieved, further demonstrating the presence of time-reversal symmetry.
+However, with the introduction of the STDH, the tiles become half and acquire a $\pi/2$ flux distribution, leading to the breaking of time-reversal symmetry.
 We plot energy levels and DOS for $t_d=0.3 t$ in the third column of Fig.~\ref{fig:resultAB} for the three \piflux configurations.
 In all cases except AB.conf2, introducing STDH disperses the confined states for $t_d=0$.
 We found that in AB.conf2 actually STDH disperse approximately half of the confine states for $t_d=0$ and their fraction is approximately given by $p=p^{\text{AB.conf2}}_{E=0,t_d\ne0}=1/2\tau_s^3\approx0.035$ (see TABLE.~\ref{table:conf1E1NiNet}).
 Additionally, nonzero $t_d$ develops new gaps in their energy-level spectrum.
-We calculate the Bott index $\nu_{\text{Bott}}$~\cite{Toniolo2022,HASTINGS20111699,Loring2019AGT} (see Sec.~S3 in the SM~\cite{Note1}), which is equivalent to the Chern number used in periodical structures, for all energy gaps with gap value of $\Delta E>0.04 t$.
+We calculate the Bott index $\nu_{\text{Bott}}$~\cite{Toniolo2022,HASTINGS20111699,Loring2019AGT} (see Appendix~\ref{sec:Bott}), which is equivalent to the Chern number used in periodical structures, for all energy gaps with gap value of $\Delta E>0.04 t$.
 We find that some energy gaps have a nonzero topological invariant $|\nu_{\text{Bott}}|=1$ as indicated by red dots in the third column of Fig.~\ref{fig:resultAB}.
 We also confirm the existence of edge modes for these nontrivial gaps under the open boundary condition, which are presented in the last column of Fig.~\ref{fig:resultAB}.
 In the fourth column of Fig.~\ref{fig:resultAB}, we show energy levels as a function of $t_d$.
 The green and red dots in these figures show trivial $\nu_{\text{Bott}}=0$ and topological $|\nu_{\text{Bott}}|=1$ gaps, respectively, evaluated by the Bott index.
 In all configurations, a sufficient amount of $t_d$ induces topological states by opening new topological gaps.

 We note that STDH is essential in the establishment of topological states.
 For instance, in the fifth column of Fig.~\ref{fig:resultAB}, we calculate the Bott index in the presence of non-staggered tile-diagonal hopping (NSTDH), i.e., $+t_d$ for all tiles with $\pm\pi$ flux.
 Since the value of the Bott index is zero, none of the tiny gaps have a nontrivial topological state.